 Replace Fuel Filter & Inspect Your Riding Mower’s Fuel Lines

 Replace the fuel filter and check your fuel lines for dry and brittle fuel lines.
 Replace old fuel lines.
-I recommend using worm gear clamps in place of pinch style clamps to prevent damages from the clamps.
+I recommend using worm gear clamps in place of pinch-style clamps to prevent damage from the clamps.